GUDHI/gudhi-devel/src/Alpha_complex/utilities/alphacomplex.md

 and
 [Regular triangulation](https://doc.cgal.org/latest/Triangulation/index.html#TriangulationSecRT) documentation.
 In this case, the filtration value of each simplex is computed as the power distance of the smallest power sphere passing through all of its vertices.
 Weighted Alpha complex can have negative filtration values.
-If `--square-root-filtrations` is set, filtration values will be `NaN` in this case.
+This is the reason why '-s off' or '--square-root-filtrations off' is ignored in this case (filtration values would be `NaN` in this case).

 ## alpha_complex_3d_persistence ##
 This program computes the persistent homology with coefficient field *Z/pZ* of